lgqbc/Wavelength/project-overview.md

 ## Hosting / infra
 - GitHub Pages, custom domain `wavelength.wiki` via CNAME, DNS on GoDaddy (not proxied through Cloudflare — no custom headers possible currently).
-- View counter: separate Cloudflare Worker + KV, pixel-beacon on all 3 pages, currently on the public `*.workers.dev` subdomain (`wavelength-counter.lukas-gilow.workers.dev`).
+- View counter: separate Cloudflare Worker + KV, pixel-beacon on all 3 pages, on the account's `wavelengthapp.workers.dev` subdomain (renamed from a subdomain that leaked a real name).

 ## Current state (as of this review)
 - Live, picking up traction (~500 views/24h at time of writing) via Reddit promotion in music-production subreddits.